 Other art historians pointed out that the XVIIIth century colours were not necessarily the original ones because during the XVIth century buildings were painted in dark red in order to imitate the colour of bricks.
 So the issue is still debated.

-This web site was started in 1997; many of its images have been replaced by new ones which show the buildings in their new colours; this page (published in March 2009) shows some palaces and churches as they appeared before 2000; the links lead to the page where they are shown after having been repainted.
+This web site was started in 1997; many of its images have been replaced by new ones which show the buildings in their new colours; this page (first published in March 2009) shows some palaces and churches as they appeared before 2000; the links lead to the page where they are shown after having been repainted.

 In some cases, such as Palazzo d'Aste, XIXth century colours hid the decorative effect of pillars, frames and lintels.
 Palazzo Pamphilj at Piazza Navona and Palazzo Patrizi were among the first palaces where blueish colours were adopted.